Andrea Mitchell Donnor

 Wellesley Alumnae Service: Alumnae Admissions Volunteer Wellesley in Central and Coastal Virginia

 What I hope to contribute to WAAD:I am excited to be able to work with a team Wellesley alumnae to further the mission of WAAD – to connect alumnae of African descent with each other and the College community.
 I hope to bring insight from my involvement with the variety of alumnae communities – local clubs, WCAA, classes, and SIGs – to help foster an environment of shared learning and support.
-And I expect to bring my work experience developing and implementing a wide range of communications programs to this role with WAAD.
+And I expect to bring my work experience in developing and implementing a wide range of communications programs to this role with WAAD.

 My work and interests: I work as a Brand Marketing Consultant, focusing on brand strategy and innovation.
 Clients include companies such as Church & Dwight, Modem Media, Pfizer and Bayer.
 I have more than 20 years in consumer marketing, with management assignments at Warner-Lambert, Seagram, Liberty Richter and Visa.
 Active supporter and volunteer for community performing arts and youth outreach programs.